-- c) Third priority for admission shall be given to children who have a brother/sister, half brother/sister (where the children share one common parent), or step-brother/stepsister, living at the same address and who will still be attending the preferred school in September 2020. - d) Admission shall be given to five percent (5%) of the PAN (210 cohort) who can demonstrate a significant sporting aptitude.
+- c) Third priority for admission shall be given to children who have a brother/sister, half brother/sister (where the children share one common parent), or step-brother/step-sister, living at the same address and who will still be attending the preferred school in September 2022.
+(NB: this does not include pupils attending the sixth form) - d) Admission shall be given to five percent (5%) of the PAN (210 cohort) who can demonstrate a significant sporting aptitude.
 This will be determined by a selection test based on sporting skills and athleticism. - e) Admission shall be given to five percent (5%) of the PAN (210 cohort) who can demonstrate a significant performing arts aptitude.
-This will be determined by a selection test based on an aptitude test for their chosen Performing Art.
+This will be determined by a selection test based on an aptitude test for their chosen

+Performing Art.